 For thousands of years, Ayurveda was an oral tradition, passed down from teacher to student, and so it’s impossible to know just how old it really is.
 India’s ancient texts known as the Vedas were written approximately B.C.
 1500 by the Rishis (or seers) who, through deep contemplation and meditation, were able to “see” the truth of the Universe.

-Ayurveda is at the root of many other systems of health which came later - Traditional Chinese medicine, Greek medicine, Tibetan medicine, etc. Even in our modern times, the basic principles still apply.
+Ayurveda is at the root of many other systems of health that came later – Traditional Chinese medicine, Greek medicine, Tibetan medicine, etc. Even in our modern times, the basic principles still apply.

 An important principle in Ayurveda is that “like increases like” and so we apply opposite attributes to obtain balance.
 Common sense prevails here – if you’re too cold, apply heat.
 Digestion sluggish?
 Add spices that increase metabolism.
 Problems with dryness (internally and externally)?
 Add healthy oils to your diet and on your skin.
 And on and on…